lavanyamantha/Zerion-Testing/README.md

     * Utility class for helper methods,
     * IFormBuilderTestCase class for all common methods to be used in all tests,
     * Take screenshot when tests fails.
     * Support for Chromebrowser, Firefox & IE browsers.
-(Hardoded to chrome for now.
+(Harcoded to chrome for now in Config file.
 Can be parameterized to do cross-browser testing.)

  *Things we can do Next*: